There are tons of gig economy sites out there like Airbnb and Turo that let you ent out your house or car for money.

 Neighbor renters pay upfront for the first month of their rental, but you get paid 30-days following this to ensure the renter can actually store their goods for an entire month.

 From there, Neighbor pays hosts at the end of every month.
 This is done through Neighbor’s platform, so you don’t have to worry about securing payment from renters.
+This means you’re basically making money on autopilot every month since Neighbor is incredibly passive.

 Neighbor pays hosts out with direct deposit through Stripe, so the money also hits your bank account.
 You just need to connect a bank account using the “Payment Method” tab in your account.